Cameroon Balance of Payments: Capital and Financial Account

 1970 - 2017 | Yearly | USD mn | World Bank

 CM: BOP: Financial Account: Foreign Direct Investment: Primary Income data was reported at 494.113 USD mn in 2017.
 This records an increase from the previous number of 421.468 USD mn for 2016.
-CM: BOP: Financial Account: Foreign Direct Investment: Primary Income data is updated yearly, averaging 109.691 USD mn from Dec 1970 to 2017, with 48 observations.
+CM: BOP: Financial Account: Foreign Direct Investment: Primary Income data is updated yearly, averaging 109.691 USD mn from Dec 1970 (Median) to 2017, with 48 observations.
 The data reached an all-time high of 659.972 USD mn in 2014 and a record low of 0.000 USD mn in 1976.
 CM: BOP: Financial Account: Foreign Direct Investment: Primary Income data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Cameroon – Table CM.World Bank.WDI: Balance of Payments: Capital and Financial Account.
 Primary income on foreign direct investment covers payments of direct investment income (debit side), which consist of income on equity (dividends, branch profits, and reinvested earnings) and income on the intercompany debt (interest).
 Data are in current U.S. dollars.; ; International Monetary Fund, Balance of Payments Statistics Yearbook.; Sum;

 Last Frequency Range